JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - "PSA: If you prefer the sound of one of these over the others, it's almost certainly the IRs you prefer.
 Don't buy IR loaders on sound.
 Buy for the features that you need, and then get some Ownhammer IRs and sound spectacular regardless."
 - "I agree that changing the IRs in the Amplifire makes a big difference.
 They are stock matched cabs in this video, but when I've recorded and gigged with the AA3 I've used third party cabs, usually Michael Britt's."
 - "Saw a clip today of the Axe II, Amplifire and Zoom G3n doing Plexi tones.
 Once the same OwnHammer impulse was added, they all sound spot on to each other" [AXEFX vs Amplifire vs Zoom G3x](https://www.youtube.com/watch?v=EtZlAzVQ7EE)
+- “You can get the Two Notes Wall of Sound plugin just by buying one impulse response from them (which I think one of them is around $12) and the WoS plugin gives you the option to add a power-amp section along with the speaker impulse.
+So you wouldn't lose anything by not using the amp's power section. “”

 # Lightweight Cabs #